ricmclaughlin/ricmclaughlin.github.com/_posts/2022-02-08-aws-web-application-firewall-shield-firewall-manager-inspector.md

 ## Shield
 Shield helps protect again DDoS attacks.

-Shield comes in two flavors: Standard, which is included at no cost and protects against layer 3 & layer 4 attacks (SYN/UDP & reflection attacks), and Advanced ($3000 per month) which will absorb most attacks, give you a free coverage for usage (EC2, ELB, CloudFront, Route53) during the attack and access to the DDoS response team.
+Shield comes in two flavors: Standard, which is included at no cost and protects against layer 3 & layer 4 attacks (SYN/UDP & reflection attacks), and Advanced ($3000 per month) which will absorb most attacks, give you a free coverage for usage (Global Accelerator, EC2, ELB, CloudFront, Route53) during the attack and access to the DDoS response team.

 # WTF is Firewall Manager?
 [Firewall manager](https://aws.amazon.com/firewall-manager/) enables centralized management of firewall rules accross accounts and applications using AWS Organizations.
-Can be used to apply WAF rules, Shield protections and Security groups (for EC2 and ENI)
+Can be used to apply WAF rules, Shield protections, Security groups (for EC2 and ENI), Network Filewall, Route53 DNS Firewall at the regional level.

+Once defined Firewall Manager Rules are applied for all new resources.

+# Inspector
+Runs automated security assessments for compute using CVE and network reachability for EC2.
+For EC2 it uses the SSM agent to scan for network accessibility issues and known vulnerabilities.
+For ECR, assess images as they are pushed.
+For Lambda, function code and package dependencies are analyzed as they are deployed.
+Integrates with Security Hub and EventBridge and reports a risk score.

 ## Resources
 Great Jeff Barr [introduction blog post about WAF for ALB ](https://aws.amazon.com/blogs/aws/aws-web-application-firewall-waf-for-application-load-balancers/) from right after 2016 re:Invent